-Watches that are water-resistant to 10 atm or 20 atm can tolerate a swim in the pool, a relaxing afternoon at the sauna, or even a cold shower.
-However, temperature changes, chemicals, and strong currents have an adverse influence on your watch.
-They attack the synthetic sealant, eventually leading to less or no water resistance.
+Watches that are water-resistant to 10 atm or 20 atm can tolerate a swim in the pool or a cold shower.
+However, temperature changes, chemicals, and such have an adverse influence on your watch.
+They attack the sealing materials, eventually leading to less or no water resistance.
 For this reason, you should have your watch checked once a year; your local watchmaker can do it very quickly.
-In order to protect your leather strap as well, we recommend taking off your watch before you go to the sauna or the pool—unless you sport one of our Aqua series with a waterproof textile strap on your wrist, that is, as they are specially designed to make a splash.
+In order to protect your watchstrap as well, we recommend taking off your watch before you go to the sauna or the pool—unless you sport our Ahoi and waterproof textile strap on your wrist, that is, as they are specially designed to make a splash.

 How, how often and when should I wind my watch?